-Recording events for anonymous users - Amazon Personalize
+Recording real-time events to influence recommendations - Amazon Personalize

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).